Reed-EVIC/electionscience/README.md

 # electionscience

-## A repository owned by the Elections and Voting Information Center (EVIC) at Reed College
+## A public repository for election science and election administraiton, operated by the Elections and Voting Information Center (EVIC) at Reed College

-## Paul Gronke, Professor of Political Science at Reed College
+## Primary Contact: Paul Gronke, Professor of Political Science at Reed College

-Primary maintainance is by EVIC and Reed College, working with research support from post-graduates and students at the College and collaborators in the election science community.
+Repository maintainance is by EVIC and Reed College, working with research support from post-graduates and students at the College and collaborators in the election science community.